ncatlab/nlab-content/pages/8/2/5/1/11528/content.md

 $$
 \end{example}

 > Hm, this is not a proper argument...
-To come back to.

 #### Borel construction